Supplier Development

 - Section E is the evaluation criteria.
 This is what proposal submissions will be rated on.
 A response is required for each of those criteria

-- Section F is the Education and Employment plan (Section 3).
-This document is required to be submitted with construction proposal responses exceeding $200,000 and is evaluated.
+- Section F is the Section 3 Opportunity Plan.
+This document is required to be submitted and is evaluated.

 - The rest of the sections are DHA terms and conditions that require review.

 DHA does not offer proposal writing or preparation assistance.
 However after review of a solicitation in its entirety, feel free to submit any questions that you have in writing to procurement@denverhousing.org.
-Two organizations that can provide assistance with proposal writing and preparation are the Denver MBDA Business Center and Colorado PTAC.
+An organization that can provide assistance with proposal writing and preparation is the Colorado Apex Accelerator (formerly Colorado PTAC).